RatikKapoor/personal-website/README.md

 # Personal Portfolio Site

-This website is used to showcase my work, involvement in extracirriculars, and projects.
+This website is used to showcase my work, involvement in extracurriculars, and projects.

 Site location:
 [ratik.me](https://ratik.me)